langp11/bevy-tetris-0.6/README.md

 Because clearly the world needs yet another Tetris clone.

 Starting from the  [Bevy 0.4 example](https://github.com/8bit-pudding/bevy-tetris) but substantially re-written to meet Bevy 0.6 requirements and with additional features.
+Later updated to work with bevy 0.7.

 More prosaically, when investigating Bevy 0.6 for a possible future project, there seemed to be a lack of examples the went beyond *here's a piece of code that works* to including the reasoning behind the code and the context in which it was required.